Scene Shop Operations, Rules and Regulations

 Students not hired by the department are not allowed to be in the shop without a faculty member (or appointed student) to supervise.

 Children are not allowed in the scene shop for safety reasons.
-There is now Child Care offered for students through the Advising Center.
-Please call them for further details.

 If you take tool out of the tool cage, you are responsible for returning the tool to its place.

 Students are allowed to use the facilities to work on private projects – times must be cleared through the Technical Director.

 Do not use tools you have not been trained on.
 See the Technical Director, and (s)he will be happy to set up a time to train you.
 If available, (s)he will teach you at the time you see him/her.

 Any workplace that uses electricity, flammable and toxic materials, and tools capable of cutting, gouging, and sawing is an inherently dangerous environment.
 With a healthy dose of common sense and a few safety rules, however, working in the scene shop can be safe, efficient, and enjoyable.